 Inside the Water Quality Report

-These brochures are snapshots of the city’s drinking water quality over the past few years.
+The water quality report is a snapshot of the city’s drinking water quality over the past year.
 Included is information about your water, what it contains and how it compares with standards mandated by the U.S. Environmental Protection Agency (EPA) and the Virginia Department of Health.
 This report is being provided to comply with the 1996 Safe Drinking Water Act.
 Landlords, businesses and other property owners are encouraged to share this drinking water quality report with tenants.

 For free additional copies or more information about your water and this report, call the City of Richmond Department of Public Utilities at 646-5224.